kylejohnson363/Predicting-MLB-Games-with-Machine-Learning/README.md

 -Oddly enough, it seems that always betting with the Vegas odds is a profitable strategy but using the model created in this project is potentially almose twice as profitable.
 # Future Work:

 - Use more types of data (new and highly advanced statistics) and more games from previous seasons.

+- Optimize the number of days in the "recent" category of statistics.

 - Automate the process of gathering the necessary data for today's games and publishing a report of which games to bet on.